Best Blogging Tools and Resources for Homesteaders

 WordPress Plugins

 Plugins are cool because they can add functionality to any theme (provided they’re compatible).
 However, having too many plugins can be a big problem.
 Adding extra code to your site can slow things down.
-Adding a plugin that hasn’t been updated is a security risk – especially if there are any known bugs that can be hacked.
+Adding a plugin that hasn’t been updated is a security risk – especially if any known bugs can be hacked.

 So after having run far-too-many plugins on my sites in the past, I now have a “less is more” mentality for plugins.
 I regularly evaluate my plugins – and if they aren’t being used or enhance my user’s experience?
 Then I delete them.
-It’s kind of harsh, but plugin minimalism is kind of nice.
+It’s harsh, but plugin minimalism is kind of nice.

 • Thirsty Affiliates – to manage various affiliate partners.